Nb1X/LegacyUs/README.md

 **Legacy Us** allows you to use Among Us old versions online with other players.

+This project is in BETA.
+You may get bugs/glitches.
+The logo "Legacy Us" on the lobby might be glitched.

 It is based on the v2020.11.17 version of Among Us and uses an [Impostor server](https://github.com/Impostor/Impostor).

 If you want to host an Impostor server yourself for Legacy Us, you can see some instructions here: https://mirror-nb1x.2bd.net/website/setup-impostor-legacyus.html